MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 -------------------

 There is a space in the pull request template to list the GitHub user ID of the scitech and code reviewers.
-Github will automatically copy these into the appropriate :ref:`project spaces <review_project>`.
+These can also be filled into the appropriate :ref:`project spaces <review_project>`.

 SciTech Review
 ^^^^^^^^^^^^^^